ljaime-hernandez/My-Obsidian-Vault/HTB/Network Enumeration With Nmap/Host Enumeration/Nmap Scripting Engine.md

 Use NSE and its scripts to find the flag that one of the services contain and submit it as the answer.

+`HTB{873nniuc71bu6usbs1i96as6dsv26}`
+* run command `sudo nmap <ip given> -p80 -sV --script http-enum`, theres a hint on the quiestion stating `web servers are the msot vulnerable and prone to targets`, thats why i chose port 80 to ve enumerated. `-sV`  is for us to get additional info about the service versions, finally we use the NSE script `http-enum` which `Enumerates directories used by popular web applications and servers.`
+* the result will lead us to a file called `robots.txt`, which we can access by typing the path in a browser
+* open Firefox, then type `http://<ip given>/robots.txt` and retrieve your answer